howtofly-lab/Youtube-to-Spotify-Converter/README.md

-# Welcome to the Youtube to Spotify Converter!
+# Welcome to the YouTube to Spotify Converter!

 This app allows you to convert a Youtube playlist containing songs and add those songs to an existing or new Spotify playlist.
 ##  Demo Video